Tiny and Crew: The Crew

 Tiny was a huge yellow yeti (Known in the series as a Wigasaurus) Tiny had bright blue hair and was known for being larger the life.
 Tiny had a fixed age of just five years in the show.
 Tiny could not speak any English but as children would see he loved to learn new things about life.
 Tiny was joined by Dog, a puppet dog who loved nothing more than bones and playing hide and seek.
 Arabella, a puppet frog who would sometimes come across a little bossy but loved to try new things.
 The buddets, flowers who were known for their singing.
 It was not until the last series that they were seen to come alive.
 Tiny was joined by presenters Sarah Davison and Sophie Aldred (Sophie Socket.)
 Sophie left the show in 1996 to focus on presenting Words and Pictures for the BBC.
 And later to play the role of 'Mini the magician' in the ITV series Zzzap!
 She was replaced by Sarah.
 In 1999, the presenters role was dropped and a lifelike doll called Tammy (Tam) was introduced.

 Aim of the show

-Tiny and crew was a program that let children learn slowly by colours, shapes and numbers.
+Tiny and Crew was a programme that let children learn slowly by colours, shapes and numbers.
 Each episode lasted 20 minutes.
 The aim of the show was to find out what was under each coloured shape on the "playboard" by using a multi-coloured dice.
 That included real events in the outside world, telling stories, singing songs, the antics of Tiny Living presenters Dog and Arabella and trying to guess what was inside Tiny's bag.
 One of the main events often included the songs of some singing flowers "Budd and the Buddets".